corticph/dictation-web-sdk/README.md

 ## Authentication

 This SDK does not handle OAuth 2.0 authentication.
-The client must provide an API key or access token as a string in `authToken`.
+The client must provide an API key or access token as a string using `setAccessToken`.

-## Notes
+## Styling UI

-- Works in modern browsers that support Web Components and MediaRecorder API.
-- Supports dark and light mode based on browser preference.
+If you use the.
+The UI supports dark and light mode based on browser preference.
+Alternatively, you can override the CSS variables used in the web component.
+Refer to our [Styling Guide](docs/styling.md).

 ## License